 Spendesk, a startup that provides financial management solutions, notes in their report how most companies plan to cut off hiring from their budget in light of the pandemic.
 In the same report, they identify salaries as the largest expense for many companies.
 With outsourcing, you don’t have to go through the entire recruitment process and spend money and additional benefits on individual employees.
 During a global health crisis, it’s important to keep your company running, and you can achieve this goal by lowering your costs and lowering your risks.

 3rd Driver of Outsourcing: The Need to Expand

 Now is the best time to make your company’s growth certain.
 The obstacles COVID-19 has placed in your company’s way, however, have likely targeted some of the most crucial aspects of your business.
 In Spendesk’s report, hiring new employees, marketing, and even payroll are a few aspects most companies generally feel the need to cut down on, and this is considerably troubling.
 For a company to expand, they should be able to move to a type of work adjacent to their core business.
 However, this becomes difficult — and almost impossible — with the sacrifices you make to keep your business running.

 The good thing is, you can still expand as a business by cutting down costs on hiring, marketing, and the like without sacrificing the quality of your company’s operations and core activities.
 This is precisely how outsourcing helps companies and why the BPO industry continues to thrive in a pandemic-stricken economic landscape.

-Outsourcing Driver #4: Scalable Workforce
+4th Driver of Outsourcing: Scalable Workforce

 Let’s say your business is in dire need of people for one-off projects or seasonal work.
 And let’s say you want to build an in-house team of employees for this type of work from scratch.
 A part of the entire process will look something like this: